PhilChodrow/mban_orientation/index.md

 The course aims to familiarize students with the major stages of the circle of data science.
 The first part of the training covers data preparation and exploratory analysis, including import, data preparation/cleaning, and data visualization.
 The second part is an in-depth case study that reinforces these skills and introduces elementary statistical modeling methods in the context of answering a complex question using a real-world data set.

+## Preassignment

+Prior to Tuesday's session, you must complete the [preassignment](https://philchodrow.github.io/data_science_intro/preassignment/preassignment.html).
+This is a short set of instructions to install necessary software and ensure its proper functioning.

+## Session Materials

 You can [download](https://github.com/PhilChodrow/data_science_intro/archive/master.zip) all the course materials as a `.zip` file, or access individual materials through the links below.

 ## Introduction - Daisy + Phil